Upward-Spiral-Science/the-fat-boys/final_report.md

 2) What are the marginal distributions of the features in the first dataset?

 3) Which features have the greatest variability among the subjects?
 Which have the least?

 4) Does the data form any clear clusters?

 5) How many principal components are needed to describe the data well?

 6) Does the covariance matrix exhibit any obvious structure?

 The answer to (1) was a straightforward computation.
 We completed (2) by constructing a kernel density estimate from the individual feature columns.
 (3) was done by examining the previously constructed marginals.
 (4) was done by using PCA/k-means and t-SNE.
 (5) was done by constructing a scree plot.
 (6) was done through visual inspection of the covariance matrix.

 #### Inferential Analysis
 Here we conducted hypothesis testing on specific feature columns of our data to check whether it formed clusters.
 We assumed that a feature column assumes a Gaussian mixture model with k components.
 We wanted to know what number of clusters/components is the most likely.
 Therefore, we iteratively performed statistical tests on k clusters vs k+1 clusters, where k ranges from 1 to 4.
 In other words:

 F0∼GMM(k)

 FA∼GMM(k+1)

 H0:n=k

 HA:n=k+1

 Our test statistic was:

 X=−2(log(λ))

-Here, the λ is the likelihood ratio between the alternative and the null, i.e. λ=likelihood_A* / likelihood_0*
+Here, the λ is the likelihood ratio between the alternative and the null, i.e.

+λ=likelihood_A* / likelihood_0*

 The * indicates that these likelihoods are optimal.
 In our implementation we used an EM approach to calculate the optimal λ using the normalmixEM method implemented within the mixtools R package.
 We used bootstrapping to sample from the null and alternative distributions.

 #### Predictive Analysis
 Let y = 0 denote that a particular synapse is glutamatergic(high brightness of VGlut1) and y = 1 denote that a particular synapse is not glutamatergic(low brightness of VGlut1).
 This would serve as our labels for classification.
 We set the threshold to be the mean of the local brightness of VGlut1.
 For our null generative model that we sampled from, we assumed that all the features (local brightness of other markers) as well as the VGlut1 brightness that we were looking at were sampled from Gaussian distributions.
 Each feature was sampled independently from a Gaussian with a certain mean and variance.
 In our code below, we generated the mean and variance randomly.
 We further assumed that for each feature Xi∼N(μi,σ2i), for the labels Y∼N(μ,σ2), where each μi,σi are randomly sampled from a uniform distribution between 0 and 1.
 At the end of the day we sought to define a classifier S:X→Y such that the value ∑ni=1θ(S(Xi)≠Yi) is minimized where θ is the indicator function.

-The following were the calssifiers that we used ( listed with the associated parameters): linear discriminant analysis with no parameters, quadratic discriminant analysis with no parameters, support vector machine with penalty parameters set to 0.5 , k-nearest neighbours with number of neighbors set to 3, and random forest.
+The following were the classifiers that we used ( listed with the associated parameters): linear discriminant analysis with no parameters

+quadratic discriminant analysis with no parameters

+support vector machine with penalty parameters set to 0.5

+k-nearest neighbours with number of neighbors set to 3

+random forest.

 #### Testing Assumptions

 #### Computer Vision and Colocalization Analysis